Why Please God in a Self-Pleasing Age?

 We live in a day when people are out to please themselves.
 Such a dynamic is seen in a me-centered advertising industry and consumer mentality, in an entertainment oriented media and leisure-driven society, in a self-esteem promoting psychology and humanistic religion, and indeed in a thousand other cultural meisms.
 The emphasis is on what we deserve and how we can make ourselves over.
 In a culture given to an ever-increasing drive to please self, should we not ask the question, "what about pleasing God?"
 Should we put a real emphasis upon pleasing God?
 If so, the question remains, "why?"

 We are indeed to place a major emphasis upon pleasing God according to the Scriptures.
-Paul wrote, "Finally then, brethren, we urge and exhort in the Lord Jesus that you should abound more and more, just as you received from us how you ought to walk and to please God; for you know what commandments we gave you through the Lord Jesus (1 Thes.
-4:1-2).
+Paul wrote, "Finally then, brethren, we urge and exhort in the Lord Jesus that you should abound more and more, just as you received from us how you ought to walk and to please God; for you know what commandments we gave you through the Lord Jesus (1 Thessalonians 4:1-2).
 Herein lies our answer to what we ought to do and why we ought to do it.

 First, there is an urgency in pleasing God.
 This urgency is grounded in the holiness of God's character.
 He demands that we please Him by virtue of His uniqueness.
 He is ultimately worthy of an individual's quest to please someone.